symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

 Preconditions
 -------------

-As Symfony CMF is based on Symfony 2, you should make sure you meet the `Requirements for running Symfony2 <http://symfony.com/doc/current/reference/requirements.html>`_.
+As Symfony CMF is based on Symfony2, you should make sure you meet the `Requirements for running Symfony2 <http://symfony.com/doc/current/reference/requirements.html>`_.
 Additionally, you need to have `Sqlite <http://www.sqlite.org/>`_ installed, since it's used as the default storage medium.